Vegan peawack soup is a tasty broth prepared with red split lentils, yellow split peas, and TVP mince (dried textured veggie protein).

 Flavoured with meaty marmite, vegan Worcester sauce and plant-based beef stock to create a deeply savoury, family pleasing, delicious filling soup.

-This recipe is a an inspired recreation of Liverpool’s, (England) traditional dish: peawack soup.
+This recipe is a a veggie inspired recreation of Liverpool's, (England) traditional dish Peawack Soup.

 Origins of Traditional Liverpool Peawack Soup